 While ice cream isn't always free of gluten, that doesn't mean this sweet treat is a no-go.

-Popular brands like Talenti and Breyers make plenty of gluten-free flavors — just be sure to check the packaging before you buy.
+Popular brands like Talenti and Breyers make plenty of gluten-free flavors — just be sure to check the packaging and ingredient list before you buy.

 Is Ice Cream Gluten-Free?

 Gluten is a protein found in wheat, rye and barley and these grains' derivatives.

 Unlike single-ingredient foods or cut-and-dry recipes, there's no one way to make ice cream.
 Some ice cream brands and flavors may be free of wheat, rye or barley ingredients (making them gluten-free) but there's no guarantee, according to the Celiac Disease Foundation.

 For the most part, ice cream is made of a few simple ingredients, including eggs, milk, sugar, cream, gelatin and flavoring, according to the University of Guelph.
 Generally, these ingredients are gluten-free and safe to eat if you're gluten-sensitive or intolerant.

 But recipes will vary, depending on the brand or added ingredients.
 Today, there's no shortage of creative flavors out there, which can include chunks of cheesecake or cookie dough, both of which usually contain gluten-based ingredients.